Angelica Root

 Primary effects include:

-• Respiratory Relief: Commonly employed to support respiratory health and ease breathing difficulties
+• Respiratory relief to support easier breathing

 The root’s therapeutic potential comes from active compounds like coumarins, flavonoids, and terpenoids.
 These natural chemicals work together to create the herb’s distinctive effects.